• Home

 Round wood kitchen table and driftwood colored woven chairs in kitchen.

-My dining table has light colored wood.
+At the time I did this, my dining table had light colored wood.

 What Can I Use Instead of a Tablecloth?